2010 Rogue New Car Test Drive

 The cabin is pleasant, with materials that would look good in higher-priced vehicles.
 The controls are easy to use and understand, but the Rogue lacks creature comforts and gadgets filtering down to other low-priced vehicles.
 There is no navigation system, for instance.

 The Nissan Rogue is offered in two trim levels, S and SL.
 Each offers front-wheel drive or all-wheel drive.
 All Rogue models have a 2.5-liter four-cylinder engine that makes 170 horsepower mated to a continuously variable transmission.
-When the SL Premium Package is ordered, the transmission has shift paddles to select among six predetermined gear ratios.
 The all-wheel-drive system is meant for on-road use, and it does not include low-range gearing.

-Rogue S ($20,220) and comes with cloth upholstery, air conditioning, tilt steering wheel, four-way manually adjustable front seats, cruise control, power windows, power locks, power mirrors, remote keyless entry, AM/FM/CD stereo with four speakers and auxiliary input jack, 60/40 split-folding rear bench seat and 215/70R16 all-season tires on steel wheels.
-Rogue S is available with all-wheel drive ($21,420).
-Splash guards ($125) are the only option.
-Dealer-installed accessories include floor mats, a towing package, and a rear spoiler.
+Rogue S ($20,340) and comes with cloth upholstery, air conditioning, tilt steering wheel, four-way manually adjustable front seats, cruise control, power windows, power locks, power mirrors, remote keyless entry, AM/FM/CD stereo with four speakers and auxiliary input jack (but lacking MP3 capability), 60/40 split-folding rear bench seat, a single 12-volt power outlet, and 215/70R16 all-season tires on steel wheels.
+Rogue S is also available with all-wheel drive ($21,540).

-The optional SL Leather Package ($1,950) includes leather seating surfaces, leather-wrapped steering wheel and shift knob, heated front seats, six-way power driver's seat with power lumbar, driver's one-touch power window, HomeLink, heated outside mirrors and auto-dimming inside mirror.
-The Premium Package ($1,930) includes Bose premium audio with seven speakers and six-CD changer, XM Satellite Radio, steering wheel-mounted audio controls, speed-sensitive volume control, paddle shifters, foldable rear cargo organizer, rear tonneau cover, fog lights, and pre-wiring for a tow hitch; on all-wheel-drive models Premium ($2,230) also includes Bluetooth hands-free cell-phone link, xenon headlights, and Nissan Intelligent Key keyless ignition.
+Buying the SL also expands the option list.
+Exclusive to the SL are the Leather Package ($1,950), which includes leather seats, leather-wrapped steering wheel and shift knob, heated front seats, six-way power driver's seat with power lumbar, driver's one-touch power window, HomeLink, heated outside mirrors and auto-dimming inside mirror; and the Premium Package ($1,930) with seven-speaker Bose premium audio and six-CD changer, MP3 capability, XM Satellite Radio, steering wheel-mounted audio controls, speed-sensitive volume control, foldable rear cargo organizer, rear tonneau cover, fog lights, Bluetooth hands-free cell-phone link, Nissan Intelligent Key keyless ignition, and pre-wiring for a tow hitch.
+On all-wheel-drive SL's the Premium Package ($2,230) also adds xenon headlights with manual leveling.
+A power glass sunroof is available ($950) on either SL model.
+Dealer-installed accessories include floor mats ($185), a towing package ($450), and roof-rail crossbars ($100).

 Safety features include dual front airbags, torso-protecting front side airbags, head-protecting side-curtain airbags with rollover sensors, front seat active head restraints, LATCH-style child seat anchors, tire-pressure monitor, ABS with Brake Assist and Electronic Brake-force Distribution (EBD), and Vehicle Dynamics Control electronic stability control with traction control.